We arrive in Carnarvon and go to the tourist information centre. Shut;

 We finish the BAS and email that off.
-After lunch we went to the Tourist
+After lunch we went to the

-checks out the shopping centre next door.
+wait and Julie checks out the shopping centre next door.
 The physio has

 a look at my back and I find out he is from Frankston.
 I was raised in

 Frankston and lived there for 30 years and it is only 25 K from

 the truck and alters it so that it will put less stress on my back.

 Nice bloke.
 1 more visit and he reckons I should be fairly good.
 I meet

 Julie and we wander the streets of Geraldton.

 We go up to the HMAS Sydney Memorial.
 This is awesome and a fitting

 tribute to the men who lost their lives.
-From here we went to the Museum.
+From here we went to the

-had something that we wanted to see.
+are but this had something that we wanted to see.

 It has the history and relics of the Dutch ship Batavia that was

 Our next stop is St Francis Xavier Cathedral.
-It is open to the public and
+It is open to the public

-windows are fantastic and the architecture the same.
+stained glass windows are fantastic and the architecture the same.

 I go to the physio while Julie does a tour of the port.
 They have spent

-millions here putting in new facilities and deepening the harbour so that
+millions here putting in new facilities and deepening the harbour so

-southern ports to top up the load.
+steam to southern ports to top up the load.
 One wonders what affect

 this will have on the harbours and economies of the southern port

 It is the same with the new railway line from Alice to Darwin.